Jontem/jontem.github.io/_posts/2021-11-11-calling-printf-from-the-c-standard-library-in-assembly.md

 ---
-title: Calling printf from C standard library from assembly
+title: Calling printf from the C standard library in assembly
-description: In this post I will show an example how to call printf from the C standard library from assembly code
+description: In this post I will show an example how to call the printf function from the C standard library in assembly
 date: 2021-11-11T00:00:00+00:00
 layout: post
-permalink: /calling-printf-from-c-standard-library-from-assembly/
+permalink: /calling-printf-from-the-c-standard-library-in-assembly/
 categories:
   - assembly
 tags: